 - Fire Warden Training (PUAWER005B)

 These are just a small sample of Real Response courses for a tailored training experience.
 First aid professionals can expand their knowledge and skills with additional courses or even commence tertiary EMT training with real life experience and an educational advantage.

 There are a few more secrets to the success of Real Response.
 Firstly, our course instructors are among the most qualified and proficient in Australia.
-They come from backgrounds that include professional EMT and paramedic backgrounds, along with firefighters, medical emergency response, military emergency response and more.
+They come from backgrounds that include professional EMTs and paramedics, along with firefighters, medical emergency responders, military emergency responders and more.
 Secondly, our simulation training techniques take enhanced learning to the next level.
 Simulation training, or ‘learning by doing’ is known to provide deeper immersion in learning and superior knowledge and skills retention.
 Simulation training includes:

 - Actors and props for establishing realistic emergency scenarios